katherinechen912/CV/index.md

 ### Master researcher
 `2017`
 __Wuxia to Kung Fu: Evolution of Hong Kong Action Cinema under Shaw Brother__
-> Pioneered in-depth archival dives into the Shaw Brothers studio' transformative journey from the 1920s to 1980s.
+> Pioneered in-depth archival dives into the Shaw Brothers studio's transformative journey from the 1920s to 1980s.

 > Dissected the studio's monumental influence on martial arts cinema and spotlighted visionary directors.